mrchtr/aws-promote-code/training_pipeline/README.md

 To test the model endpoint and create a Batch Transformation use the [Inference Notebook](/training_pipeline/test.ipynb).

 # 7. Automatic retraining
 It is common to retrain Machine Learning models after a certain time or if certain measures indicate a decrease in prediction quality.
 In this project automatic retraining is simply triggered every week.
-This is done by a **AWS EventBridge Schedule** and is by default only enabled in the *production* account.
+This is done by an **AWS EventBridge Schedule** and is by default only enabled in the *production* account.

 # Contributing